 after approx. 3 seconds.

 One could use a high per connection timeout and an additional timeout for read() for long running connections.
 Something along these lines:

 async with client.get(download_url, timeout=long_timout) as resp: try: ... new_data = await asyncio.wait_for(resp.content.read(self.CHUNK_SIZE), per_read_timeout) ... except asyncio.TimeoutError: ...

-#16 Updated by bmbouter about 1 year ago
+#16 Updated by bmbouter over 1 year ago